If you’re traveling with a pet or service animal on an ANA-operated flight, we are happy to provide you with assistance.

 Please note that the transportation of short-nosed dog breeds is suspended between May 1 and October 31.
 This is because they are more affected than other breeds by hot temperatures and may suffer from heatstroke and respiratory difficulties.

-After check-in, your pet will be held in an air-conditioned room before making his or her way to the cargo room, located underneath the passenger cabin.
-The cargo room’s temperature is kept the same as the passenger cabin.
+After check-in, your pet will be held in an air-conditioned room before making his or her way to the cargo room, located underneath the customer cabin.
+The cargo room’s temperature is kept the same as the customer cabin.
 In the cargo room, your pet will experience the following conditions.

 Please make the necessary preparations prior to travel to ensure your pet is as relaxed and calm as possible.
 We recommend you talk to a veterinarian if this is your pet's first time traveling by air or if you have any concerns about using this service.